1. Application Material

 (County, municipality, special police, etc.)

-- In the process of becoming BLET and has never worked anywhere
+- In the process of completing BLET and has never worked anywhere

 - Out of state certified with university experience